Maximilli-an/colour-challenge-fullstack-mn/README.md

 Keen to build some basic tests for generating colour types - I haven't used bun before but docs suggest bun:test can do this and i'd like to give it a whirl

 Once combined all resources to single repo - moving to frontend after a short break

+Frontend side - component and api interaction sorted

+Had some any typing related errors (so fair TS you right) tied Colour type from backend over to frontend for better JSON Parsing / validation of type recieved

+at this point the word Colour is starting to look strange to me.